 Please see our Doing Business in Cameroon guides for information about investing in Cameroon.

 Cameroon is a secular society and, generally, does not have requirements from visitors to meet specific social or traditional customs.

-Please visit the FCO Travel Advice pages for information about laws and customs that may affect your visit
+Please visit the FCDO Travel Advice pages for information about laws and customs that may affect your visit

 All visitors should ensure they have a valid visa which covers the whole of their stay.
 The penalty for overstaying a visa is 5,000F CFA per day.